BIOGRAPHY

 Wu Man belongs to a rare group of musicians who have redefined the role of their instruments, in her case, the pipa, a pear-shaped, four-stringed Chinese lute with a rich history spanning centuries.
 Not only is she recognized as the foremost pipa player in the United States, but she is also celebrated as an accomplished composer, educator, and one of the most prominent instrumentalists of traditional Chinese music.
 She has premiered hundreds of new works for the pipa, while spearheading multimedia projects to both preserve and create awareness of China’s ancient musical traditions.
 Her adventurous spirit and virtuosity have led to collaborations across artistic disciplines, allowing her to reach wider audiences as she works to cross cultural and musical borders.
 Her efforts were recognized when she was named Musical America’s 2013 “Instrumentalist of the Year,” marking the first time this prestigious award has been bestowed on a player of a non-Western instrument, and in 2021 when she received an honorary Doctorate of Music from the New England Conservatory of Music and an Honorary University Fellowship from Hong Kong Baptist University.
 Ms. Wu is a recipient of the 2023 National Heritage Fellowship from the National Endowment of the Arts (NEA), one of the United States’ most prestigious honors in folk and traditional arts, and receives the honor in a ceremony in Washington DC in September.
 In 2023 she was additionally honored with the Asia Society’s Asia Arts Game Changers Award, an annual award presented in New York City which recognizes and honors artists and arts professionals for their significant contributions to contemporary art.

-In the 2023-24 season, Ms. Wu premieres a new Pipa Concerto by Pulitzer Prize–winning composer Du Yun with the Philadelphia Orchestra, with subsequent performances of the concerto with the Detroit Symphony Orchestra and The Knights at Carnegie Hall.
+In the 2023-24 season, Ms. Wu premieres a new pipa concerto by Pulitzer Prize-winning composer Du Yun, titled “Ears of the Book” with The Knights at Carnegie’s Zankel Hall, followed by a performance with the Detroit Symphony Orchestra.
 She joins forces with kamancheh player Kayhan Kalhor and tabla player Sandeep Das for the newly formed Doos Trio, with performances at TO Live in Toronto, Cornell Concert Series, Washington University in St. Louis, and Stanford Live; and she tours an “American Railroad” program, including the premiere of a work she composed, with the Silkroad Ensemble.
-Additional highlights of the season include a solo recital at the Center for the Art of Performance UCLA, a performance of Tan Dun’s Ghost Opera at the Kaatsbaan International Dance Center in Tivoli, New York, Jiping Zhao’s Concerto No. 2 for Pipa and Orchestra with the Western Piedmont Symphony, and a trio recital with mezzo-soprano Fleur Barron and pianist Julius Drake as part of Orquesta Sinfónica Del Principado De Asturias (OSPA)’s East West Festival.
+Additional highlights of the season include a solo recital at the Center for the Art of Performance UCLA, a performance of Tan Dun’s Ghost Opera at the Kaatsbaan International Dance Center in Tivoli, New York, Jiping Zhao’s Concerto No. 2 for Pipa and Orchestra with the Philadelphia Orchestra and Western Piedmont Symphony.
 She also returns to Carnegie Hall to perform in the 50th Anniversary concert celebration of the Kronos Quartet.

 Among Ms. Wu’s most fruitful collaborations is with Kronos Quartet, with whom she began collaborating in the early 1990s.
 They premiered their first project together, Tan Dun’s Ghost Opera,at the Brooklyn Academy of Music in 1995.
 The work was recorded and released on Nonesuch in 1997.
 Additional Kronos Quartet recordings featuring Wu Man for Nonesuch include Early Music, on which she plays the zhong ruan and da ruan (string instruments related to the pipa) in John Dowland’s Lachrymæ Antiquæ and the Grammy-nominated You’ve Stolen My Heart, an homage to the composer of classic Bollywood songs Rahul Dev Burman, featuring Ms. Wu alongside the Quartet, singer Asha Bhosle, and tabla player Zakir Hussain.